Ryde Secondary College

 A student-led Islamic prayer room will operate every Friday at lunchtime in GLS3 (pavilion).
 The prayers will be student led.

-The VSA-Islamic Prayer Room Letter needs to be completed and returned before attending the lunchtime sessions.
+The Islamic Prayer Room - VSA permission form needs to be completed and returned before attending the lunchtime sessions.

-The VSA-Ethics Letter needs to be completed and returned before attending the lunchtime sessions
+The RSC Catholics - VSA permission form needs to be completed and returned before attending the lunchtime sessions.